project-development-bit/projectdev-frontend/AUTH_SYSTEM_DOCUMENTATION.md

 ## Overview

-This document describes the comprehensive authentication system implemented for the Burger Eats Flutter application.
+This document describes the comprehensive authentication system implemented for the Project Dev Flutter application.
 The system follows clean architecture principles with proper state management, error handling, navigation flow, and local data persistence.

 ## Architecture